sunfanglin/memo/LinuxBasics.md

 ---
 ## Linux on Windows
-With the advent of tools like Windows Subsystem for Linux (WSL), users can run a Linux environment directly on Windows without the need for dual-booting or using a virtual machine.
-WSL allows users to run native Linux command-line tools alongside their Windows applications, providing an integrated experience.
+- Windows Subsystem for Linux (WSL), users can run a Linux environment directly on Windows without the need for dual-booting or using a virtual machine.
+- WSL allows users to run native Linux command-line tools alongside their Windows applications, providing an integrated experience.

 <img src="https://solidstudio.io/_next/image?url=https%3A%2F%2Fcdn.sanity.io%2Fimages%2Flofvu8al%2Fproduction%2F08a06675d7fa6ef8cc5829e4f9dfe25c62f22042-700x540.webp&w=1920&q=75" alt="Description" width="500" height="360">

 ## Linux File System
 The Linux file system is organized in a hierarchical structure.

 Key points include:
 - **Root Directory**: Represented as `/`, it is the top of the file system hierarchy.
 - **Home Directory**: Each user has a home directory located at `/home/username`.
 - **File Types**: Regular files, directories, symbolic links, and special files.